Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Introduction

-First of all, the matter is usually fermionic, and the gauge field is not.
-This entails combining fermionic and non-fermionic ingredients in the simulator, which in many cases leads to choosing atomic systems as the simulating platforms \cite{zohar_quantum_2016}.
-In a single space dimension ($d=1$) this can be overcome using the Jordan-Wigner map \cite{jordan_uber_1928} which replaces fermions by spins - at the cost of introducing non-locality.
-Second, LGTs are highly constrained: the local symmetry which is in their core introduces conservation laws (\emph{Gauss' law}) on each and every lattice site.
-This gives rise to a redundancy in the Hilbert space, which requires the simulation of somewhat unnecessary degrees of freedom, wasting costly simulation resources.
-Finally, in $d>1$, the LGT Hamiltonian introduces a nontrivial four-body interaction, known as the \emph{ plaquette interaction} \cite{kogut_hamiltonian_1975}, which does not appear naturally in the conventional simulation toolboxes offered by common quantum devices.
+First, the matter is usually fermionic, and the gauge field is not.
+This entails combining fermionic and non-fermionic ingredients in the simulator, which often leads to choosing ultra-cold atomic systems for simulations \cite{zohar_quantum_2016}.
+In a single space dimension ($d=1$) this can be overcome using the Jordan-Wigner map \cite{jordan_uber_1928} which replaces fermions by spins - but introduces non-locality.
+Second, LGTs are highly constrained: the local symmetry introduces conservation laws (\emph{Gauss' law}) on every site, giving rise to a redundancy in the Hilbert space, which requires the simulation of unnecessary degrees of freedom, wasting costly resources.
+Finally, in $d>1$, the LGT Hamiltonian introduces the nontrivial four-body \emph{ plaquette interaction} \cite{kogut_hamiltonian_1975}, which is not possessed naturally by the common quantum devices.

-The latter issue may be dealt with several ways, and in particular using a Trotterized, or stroboscopic quantum simulation: instead of mapping the Hamiltonian of the simulated model to that of the simulator (which is called \emph{analogue quantum simulation}), one approximates the time evolution operator $e^{-iHt}=e^{-i\underset{i}{\sum}H_it}$ by a sequence of short time unitaries $e^{-i \epsilon H_i }$, for an $\mathcal{N}=t/\epsilon$ large enough such that $e^{-iHt} \approx \left(\underset{i}{\prod}e^{-i \epsilon H_i }\right)^\mathcal{N}$ \cite{trotter_on_1959,suzuki_decomposition_1985}.
-By implementing each part of the Hamiltonian $H_i$ individually, one may compose complicated interactions out of two-body unitaries, possibly using auxiliary ingredients.
-This is useful, in particular (but not only), for plaquette interactions \cite{zohar_digital_2017,zohar_digital_2017-1,bender_digital_2018,lamm_general_2019,armon_photon_2021,gonzalez_hardware_2022}.
+The latter issue may be dealt with in several ways, and in particular using a Trotterized approach \cite{trotter_on_1959,suzuki_decomposition_1985}: instead of mapping the Hamiltonian of the simulated model to that of the simulator (which is known as \emph{analogue quantum simulation}), one approximates the time evolution operator $\exp{\paren{-iHt}}=\exp{\paren{-i\underset{i}{\sum}H_it}}$ by a sequence of short time unitaries: $\exp{\paren{-i \epsilon H_i }}$, for $\mathcal{N}=t/\epsilon$ large enough such that

+By implementing each $H_i$ individually, complicated interactions may be composed out of two-body unitaries, possibly using auxiliary ingredients.
+This is useful, in particular (but not only), for the four-body plaquette interactions included in LGTs \cite{zohar_digital_2017,zohar_digital_2017-1,bender_digital_2018,lamm_general_2019,armon_photon_2021,gonzalez_hardware_2022}.